Malaria in South Africa 2026 — Risk Map by Region

 Key Point: South Africa is NOT a high-risk malaria country overall.
 Risk is concentrated in the north-east — Mpumalanga (including Kruger National Park), Limpopo Province, and the northern border of KwaZulu-Natal.
 Cape Town, Durban city, Johannesburg, and the rest of SA are malaria-free.

-Malaria Risk by Region
+Malaria Risk Map by Region

 South Africa’s malaria areas are clearly defined.
 The risk is seasonal, peaking during the warm, rainy months (October to May).